McPHERSON HOSPITAL AUXILIARY HISTORY HIGHLIGHTS

 Many things have changed since 1954… the "Grey Ladies" became the "Pink Ladies" in 1954 and remained the pink ladies until just a few years ago.
 They are now the "Teal Ladies".
 The Gift Shop has moved several times, each time to a better and bigger location.
 The Craft and Sewing Workshop has moved numerous times… now located on 2nd Floor of the Annex, which happens to be part of the "old" McPherson County Hospital.
 Membership grew from 42 in 1954 to 500 in 1974.
 Gradually, over the past 10-15 years, membership has dropped, mainly due to younger men and women working until retirement.
 Current membership is approximately 200, but we have a very strong and dedicated group of men and women.

-Throughout the years, McPherson Hospital Auxiliary has followed in the footsteps of the wonderful 42 ladies that formed the Auxiliary in 1954.
+Throughout the years, McPherson Hospital Auxiliary has followed in the foot steps of the wonderful 42 ladies that formed the Auxiliary in 1954.
 Our current Auxiliary members continue to sponsor fund raising projects as well as donate their time in many areas of the hospital.
 Thousands of dollars have been donated to McPherson Healthcare Foundation and McPherson Hospital for numerous projects and events.
-Whether it is 1954 or present time, the focus has never changed.
+Whether it is 1954 or 2006, the focus has never changed.
 The Auxiliary is dedicated to the support of McPherson Hospital.

 Return to Top